-We can use the two-dimensionalist framework to shed some light on this situation.
+The two-dimensionalist framework represents this point in the following way.
 Following Chalmers again, we can identify each epistemic scenario with a centered possible world: a triple (w, x, t) where w is a possible world, and x is an individual and t a time in w.
 I'll refer to (w, x, t) as a centering of w, and (x, t) as a center.
 Thus the primary intension of a hypothesis is a set of centered worlds.
-For example, the primary intension of the hypothesis I'm sitting in a comfy chair consists of the centered worlds (w, x, t) such that, a priori, if I'm x at t in w, then I'm sitting in a comfy chair.
-Now, it may be that some formally possible centered worlds do not represent genuine epistemic possibilities, even a priori.
-Perhaps it is a priori for me that I am not a rock; then (w, x, t) does not correspond to an epistemic scenario, if x is a rock at time t in w.
-When I talk about centered worlds, I only mean those that represent genuine epistemic possibilities.
+For example, the primary intension of the hypothesis I'm sitting consists of the centered worlds (w, x, t) such that, a priori, if I'm x at t in w, then I'm sitting.
+Now, let w be some possible world.
+For a hypothesis to be neutral, it must have the same intension with respect to every scenario, and in particular with respect to every centering of w.
+It follows that if the primary intension contains one centering of w, it must contain them all.
+This makes precise the idea that neutral hypotheses (or those with neutral paraphrases) completely fail to locate the subject in the world.